 As substrate materials for the DST series we use iron-reduced glasses.
 Its low-loss design allows the beamsplitters to be used for laser applications up to medium laser power.

 All DST beamsplitters are designed for unpolarized light.
-The polarization directions of all photons in an unpolarized light beam are uniformly distributed which is not the case for polarized light.
-So, when used with polarized light or a polarized laser, the splitting ratios of the DST-beamsplitters may vary from the specifications given.
-The division-ratios in this data-sheet are defined only for random polarization.
-This means, all DST beamsplitters are undefined with respect to polarization behavior or polarization effects.
-This, however, does not exclude applications with polarized light.
-Often, the desired splitting ratio can be achieved by choosing an existing higher or lower nominal division ratio for random polarized light and costs can be drastically reduced compared to a customer-specific coating batch in such cases.
+The polarization directions of all photons in an unpolarized light beam are uniformly distributed which is not the case for polarized light beams.
+So when used with polarized light or a polarized laser beam, the splitting ratios of the DST-plate beamsplitters may vary from the specifications given.
+The division ratios in this data-sheet are defined only for random polarization which means that all DST beamsplitters are undefined with respect to polarization behavior or polarization effects.
+This however, does not exclude applications with polarized light.
+Often the desired splitting ratio can simply be achieved by choosing an existing higher or lower nominal division ratio for random polarized light.
+Costs can drastically be reduced compared to a customer-specific coating batch in such cases.

-To request an offer for one of our DST beamsplitters with freely defined dimensions, please click on the button below.
+To request an offer for one of our DST beamsplitters with freely defined dimensions please click on the button below.

 (Incidence angle i = 45° / random polarization)

 All given details and specifications are mean reference values and are not guaranteed.
-In addition, please consider our "Notes on technical specifications"
+In addition please consider our "Notes on technical specifications"